 Fortunately, marketers can track everything from website traffic to conversions.
 Tools like Google Analytics, conversion tracking software, and behavior analytics platforms can help track how a customer interacts with your site’s content and ads.
 These tools offer real-time data that allow marketers to attribute conversions across their marketing stack.

 Besides, it is important to make sure that the customer data is accurate and updated across all touch points.

-Guess Working through the Buyer Persona
+4. Guess Working the Buyer Persona

 Creating a clear B2B buyer persona helps marketers get a better understanding of their customers and their habits, behaviors, attitudes, and concerns.
 Thus, they can tailor their marketing efforts to attract qualified leads.
 Thus, personas make lead acquisition and nurturing more effective.

 The best way to build an accurate buyer persona is to interview real people (prospects or customers) and understand their pain points and buying behavior.
 But what do most marketers do instead?
 Rather than investing in market research, they make calculated guesses on who their ideal customer is.

 Such personas are nothing more than a collection of assumptions.
 They lead marketers down false trails and can be disastrous for a company’s marketing funnel.

 The solution?
 Talk to your ideal customer.
 Meet them and learn about their business needs, challenges, and goals.
 Besides, involve your customer-facing team to offer insights on the type of customers they interact with.